 5 Programming Paradigms You Should Know About

 Pretty much the entire digital world that is so central to our lives today is built on computer programs.
-These are essentially how we instruct our devices to perform certain functions and solve problems.
+These are essentially a set of instructions we give our devices to perform certain functions and solve problems.
 While machines work with binary code - just 0s and 1s - we humans have developed hundreds of programming languages that enable us to communicate with our computers.

 The first distinction is between imperative and declarative programming languages.

-Declarative programming is higher-level, focused on logic and concepts rather than procedural flow.
+- Declarative programming is a high level paradigm, focused on logic and concepts rather than procedural flow.
 In other words, it is concerned with what needs to be done rather than exactly how it should be done.
+It is viewed as an alternative to traditional imperative programming, including in mobile development.
 Using the same example as before, this is how declarative programming would solve the problem: